Graduate Program in Occupational Therapy

 - Fieldwork I is evaluated using the Maine Occupational Therapy Educators Alliance (MOTEA) – Evaluation form.
-Fieldwork Level II achievement is graded according to the “AOTA Fieldwork Evaluation for the Occupational Therapist” form (page 46).
+The clinical portion of the Fieldwork Level II is graded according to the “AOTA Fieldwork Performance Evaluation of the Occupational Therapy Student” form (page 46).

 Technical Standards for the School of Occupational Therapy

 The technical standards listed below are minimal technical requirements for admission to, promotion within, and graduation from this entry-level professional program.
 The requirements are grouped into emotional, cognitive, social, communication, physical and health/safety requirements.

 Occupational therapists work with people to improve their ability to function in a variety of environmental contexts.
 Occupational therapy education requires not only the acquisition of academic knowledge but also technical skills, professional attitudes and professional behaviors.
 Before program completion, graduates must acquire a broad base of knowledge and skills required to be safe and competent clinicians.
 In order to accomplish this goal, students must demonstrate key functions in a relatively independent manner.
 In addition, in order to participate fully in the program students are required to travel to settings in the community that may have unpredictable environments.
 Students who do not meet the essential qualifications as defined below with or without reasonable accommodation may be unable to participate as an occupational therapy student.